Institutional ecosystem

 Consumer safety

-The DGCCRF ensures industrial and food products distributed in France comply with current standards and do not pose a danger to the public.
+The DGCCRF ensures that industrial and food products distributed in France comply with current standards and do not pose a danger to the public.

 Consumer protection